jekyll/jekyll/docs/_posts/2019-03-18-jekyll-4-0-0-pre-alpha1-released.markdown

 ---
-title: Jekyll 4.0.0.pre.beta1 Released
+title: Jekyll 4.0.0.pre.alpha1 Released
-date: 2019-03-16 02:06:31 +0100
+date: 2019-03-18 18:17:31 +0100
 author: dirtyf
-version: 4.0.0.pre.beta1
+version: 4.0.0.pre.alpha1
 category: release
 ---

 Dear Jekyllers,

-Time has come to release a first beta for Jekyll 4!
+Time has come to release a first alpha for Jekyll 4!

 This pre version fixes many bugs, and should improve your build times.
 Some of you already shared [really](https://forestry.io/blog/how-i-reduced-my-jekyll-build-time-by-61/) [good](https://boris.schapira.dev/2018/11/jekyll-build-optimization/) results.
-We hope your Jekyll sites can also benefit from these optimizations.
+We hope your Jekyll sites will also benefit from these optimizations.

+If you're a plugin developer, we definitely need your feedback, especially if your plugin does not work with v4.

 Jekyll now exposes a [caching API](/tutorials/cache-api/), that some plugins could benefit from.
-So if you're a plugin developer, this small tutorial is worth the read.

 Also be aware that it's a new *major* version, and it comes with a few breaking changes, notably :